Should I Go to the ER for a UTI?

 Another great option to access immediate and affordable urgent care for your UTI is via virtual urgent care.
 These telehealth platforms allow you to consult a specialist and obtain the necessary prescriptions needed to treat your UTI.

-What Can You Do at Home To Treat Your UTI?
+What Can You Do at Home to Treat Your UTI?

 Although the best way to treat most UTIs is through antibiotics, there is a lot that you can do to ease the symptoms of urinary tract infections while waiting for your treatment to start showing results.